ADVERTISEMENT

 Study Overview

-The researchers recruited 72 older men and women volunteers (average age = 62), assigning them to 6 months of water walking, land walking or no additional activity (the control group).
-Investigators tested maximal aerobic capacity and body composition change as the main outcome variables at the beginning of the study and after the 24-week intervention.
-The hypothesis was that water walking and land walking would improve aerobic fitness and body composition similarly and would be more beneficial than no intervention.
+The researchers recruited 72 older men and women volunteers (average age = 62).
+Participants were assigned to 6 months of water walking, land walking or no additional activity (the control group).
+Investigators tested maximal aerobic capacity and body composition change as the main outcome variables, and they measured these at the beginning of the study and after the 24-week intervention.
+They hypothesized that water walking and land walking would improve aerobic fitness and body composition similarly and would be more beneficial than no intervention.

 Study Thesis

 In water walking, the lower limbs work against the resistance of water.
-Importantly, balance and fall prevention are often concerns for exercising men and women as they age.
-The water environment minimizes the risk of falls and possible joint injury.
+That’s important because balance and fall prevention are often concerns for exercising men and women as they age.
+The water workout environment minimizes the risk of falls and possible joint injury.
 Therefore, if water walking is as efficacious for health as land walking is, then walking in water is a safe option for many older participants—and those at risk of falls—to consider.

 Participants